What is an Attribution Window?

 - Test multiple windows to understand conversion delay patterns

-- Seperate view vs click attribution for accuracy
+- Separate view vs click attribution for accuracy

 - Regularly review attribution settings, as user behaviour evolves